CalebBarnes/wp-graphql-wp-shopify/README.md

 # wp-graphql-wp-shopify
-A WP GraphQL extension that adds support for WP Shopify
+A WordPress GraphQL extension that adds support for [WP Shopify](https://wordpress.org/plugins/wpshopify/)

 Registers post types `wps_product` as Product and `wps_collection` as Collection in WP GraphQL.